Py-Contributors/awesomeScripts/facial-keypoints-detection/README.md

 - **createModel.py**: It for creating and saving keras model for facial keypoints.
 - **facialkeypointsdetection.py** it's for detecting and extracting face for prediction.

+## Note: first create model using createModel.py.
+Google Colab Script link is added in file.